-A flavorful and creamy pasta dish loaded with shallots, Swiss chard, and broccoli.
-An easy and healthy (vegan) dish that comes together in less than 30 minutes!
+A flavorful and creamy shallot pasta (no anchovies) loaded with shallots, Swiss chard, and broccoli.
+An easy and healthy dish that comes together in less than 30 minutes!

 About a week after we moved to SoCal, I found a local nursery and delighted in the sheer enormity of the place – it must be several acres!
 It’s basically a tree farm that also sells tons of plants, herbs, etc. Since one of my fantasies about living in a house with a backyard was to have a vegetable garden, I was over the moon to find this nursery.
 I came away with lots of goodies, including kale and acorn squash.
 Word to the wise: Brussels sprouts plants grow to be ENORMOUS, so if you are using planter boxes and have limited space, your Brussels sprouts are definitely not going to grow, despite your checking on them every day.
 Not that I’ve been doing that. *cough

 Sometimes I wonder what our neighbors think when they see me obsessively checking on my garden several times a day.
 They could have a text chain going about me for all I know.
 “Does she not know how gardens work?”
 It’s so enjoyable to watch plants grow!
 This is my Pandemic Life now.
 But let’s be real – I am a middle-aged lady.
 Even in normal times, I would be enjoying the hell out of my garden.
 Which brings me to this week’s recipe!